gcammisa/KatawaShoujo-RenPy8/README.md

 You should also have an at least basic knowledge of Xcode in relation to the iOS app compilation and signing process.

 ### iOS COMPILATION QUIRK:
-After generating the Xcode project from RenPy the `VideoPlayer.m` file in the root of the Xcode project needs to be patched to:
+After generating the Xcode project from RenPy, the `VideoPlayer.m` file in the root of the Xcode project needs to be patched to:

  1. properly close the player when a video finishes playing
  2. add the "long tap to skip the video" feature